All My Children: 1990s

 Some of McTavish's storytelling ultimately received criticism for being gimmick-driven (i.e. multiple dual roles, bomb plots).
 Reports soon surfaced that Behr and McTavish were having conflicts about storylines and the direction of the series.
 After the O. J. Simpson trial preempted daytime television programs throughout late 1994 and into 1995, many soaps saw their ratings decline, and All My Children was no different.
 When McTavish was fired from her head writing post in the spring, former head writer Lorraine Broderick was tapped by Behr to lead the team once again.

 Broderick's tenure under Behr was popular among critics and fans for returning All My Children to its socially relevant, character-driven roots.
 Her most significant successes were Erica's drug addiction story (with the character receiving treatment at the Betty Ford Center), and also the story of homophobia over a gay high school boy and a history teacher.
 However, with the ratings still stagnant, ABC did not renew longtime executive producer Felicia Minei Behr's contract, and brought in Francesca James (who had previously won an Emmy award acting on the show as twins Kitty and Kelly).
-The storylines now included a voodoo arc with the popular Noah and Julia (Keith Hamilton Cobb and Sydney Penny), a fantasy story for Myrtle featuring the "real" Santa Claus, and finally a baby kidnapping story involving Erica.
+James sought to innovate production style and push boundaries with storylines, which now included a voodoo arc with the popular Noah and Julia (Keith Hamilton Cobb and Sydney Penny), a fantasy story for Myrtle featuring the "real" Santa Claus, and finally a baby kidnapping story involving Erica.

 Despite winning three consecutive Daytime Emmys for writing during her tenure on All My Children, Broderick was replaced in December 1997 by her predecessor, McTavish.
 The first major story McTavish tackled, Bianca Montgomery's anorexia, was created by Broderick.
 Apart from the anorexia story, McTavish's tales were plot-driven and made implausible alterations to the show's history such as the resurrection of Erica's lifetime love, Mike Roy (Nicholas Surovy).
 In 1998, the show again got a new executive producer, Jean Dadario Burke, taking over from Francesca James.

 Cady McClain, who had left the show as Dixie in 1996, returned, but other storylines—involving ghosts, poison tattoos, Nazi art, and a sperm switch—were all ill-received.
 By the start of 1999, with All My Children being voted as the "Worst of 1998" by Soap Opera Digest, McTavish was once again fired.
-As ratings began to fall, ABC convinced Nixon to make a brief return.
-Many long-running actors, such as Michael Nader, James Kiberd, and Robin Mattson, left their roles.
+As ratings began to fall, ABC convinced Nixon to make a limited return.